What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Evaluation

-Afterwards, the members of the faculty who are entitled to receive a doctorate are given the opportunity to view the dissertation and the reviews for two weeks.
+After the experts' opinions have been submitted, the members of the faculty who are entitled to award a doctorate are given the opportunity to inspect the dissertation and the reviews for two weeks.
 At the end of the display and objection period, you will receive a written (electronic) notification stating whether your dissertation has been accepted or rejected, as well as the grade of the written performance.
 This letter will also confirm the final date of your disputation.

 After you have been informed that your dissertation has been accepted, the disputation is pending.
-The oral examination is usually open to the faculty.
-However, you have the opportunity to object to the public in writing (by submitting the application to open the doctoral examination procedure).
+The oral examination is usually open to the faculty public.
+However, you have the opportunity to object to the public in writing (stating your objection in your application for the doctoral examination procedure (see Step 8).

 After your examination procedure has been opened, please make an appointment for the disputation with your Examination Board (taking into account the dates of your doctorate).
-Subsequently, please forward the date, time and form of the examination (attendance or online) to the Doctoral Office.
+Subsequently, please forward the date, time and form of the examination (in presence or online) to the Doctoral Office.

-Disputations can be held both in attendance and as an online exam:
+Disputations can be held both in presence and as an online exam:

-(b) Online: The online exam ("zoom room") is created by the chairman of the examination board and the access data is sent to all participants in advance of the disputation.
+(b) Online: The online exam ("Zoom meeting") is created by the Chair of the examination board who, in advance of the disputation, will also forward the access data to all participants of the disputation.

 Procedure Disputation:

 The disputation usually lasts 90 minutes, of which a maximum of 30 minutes should be spent on your oral presentation; the rest of the time is reserved for discussing your dissertation with the examination board.
 You should present and defend the results of your dissertation, and thus be able to discuss your research results in a wider context.
-Ask your supervisors about the focus of the content.
+Discuss with your supervisor how to focus the content of your presentation most suitably.

-Immediately after the presentation and discussion, the Examination Board decides whether the disputation has been passed.
-The grade is determined and the decision is communicated to you.
+Immediately after the presentation and discussion, you will have to leave the examination room, and the Examination Board decides whether the disputation has been passed.
+The grade is determined and the decision will be communicated to you, immediately.

 After the disputation:

-After the disputation, your certificate will be issued.
-You will receive it by e-mail as well as a form for the declaration of print readiness for your reviewers and information on the publication of your dissertation.
+After the disputation, your examination certificate ("Zeugnis") will be issued.
+You will receive it by e-mail as well as a form for the Declaration of print release ("Druckfreigabeerklärung") for your reviewers, and information on the publication of your dissertation.

-Although you have successfully passed the disputation, your doctorate is not complete until you have published your dissertation.
-Only then will you receive the doctorate certificate and have the right to use the doctorate.
+Although you have successfully passed the oral examination, your doctorate is not complete until your dissertation has been completely published.
+Only then you will eceive the doctorate diploma and have the right to use the doctorate.

-Before you start publishing your dissertation, please clarify with your supervisors or the reviewers of your dissertation whether changes have to be fulfilled before final publication.
+Before you start publishing your dissertation, please clarify with your supervisors or the reviewers of your dissertation whether any changes have to be made or whether any additional requirements have to be met before the final publication.

 There are different ways of publishing.
-An overview of this can be found in the document "Publication Guide".
+An overview of this can be found in the document “Handout for Publishing your Dissertation” which you have received together with the examination certificate, shortly after your disputation.

 Printed copies of the dissertation: